Accounting and tax

 - Resident companies and individuals settle their tax liabilities either by monthly payments, third party withholdings, or a combination of both;

-- Saudi customers are required to withhold tax at a rate of 15% from payments to foreign companies.
-The payer is required to i) pay the tax withheld to the Department of Zakat and Income Tax within 10 days after the end of the month ii) to issue a certificate to the payee stating the amount of payment and the tax withheld;
+- The withholding tax payer is required to i) pay the tax withheld to the DZIT within 10 days after the end of the month and ii) to issue a certificate to the payee stating the amount of payment and the tax withheld.

-- Customs duties are still imposed on importation of many goods.
-Most items are subject to a 12% tariff.
-However, imported goods that are identical or similar to those produced locally are charged a duty of up to 20% in order to protect local industries;
+- Customs duties are imposed on importation of many goods.
+Most items are subject to a 5% tariff;

 Legal and compliance